nrocco/smeterd/README.rst

     $ python setup.py install

-This will install the needed python libraries (in this case only pyserial) which are needed to start reading P1 packets.
+This will install the needed python libraries which are needed to start reading P1 packets.

 If you don't want to install `smeterd` as a package you can run it directly from the root directory of the git repository using the following command but